foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

 ## I'm Loading Everything Every Time

-Once I started registering these modules with `commander`, the execution time for just the base command that prints a help page was 8 seconds!
-Of course subsequent proximal invocations of the command execute in around 300 to 400 milliseconds due to the OS cache.
-But for a user who is coming in and running this app infrequently over the course of a week, 8 seconds of start up time is prohibitive.
-It's unacceptable.
-While I don't expect a non-trivial command-line app written with Node to run as fast as a compiled coreutil, but getting close is important.
-I mean, 8 fucking seconds !?!?
+Once I started registering these modules with `commander`, the execution time for just the base command that prints a help page was something like 8 seconds (granted my computer is getting up there in years).
+This is because the `index.js` file pulls in the dependencies for the entire application and loads them all synchronously before parsing the command.
+And while the OS caches recently loaded modules, bringing subsequent invocations of the command down to just a few hundred milliseconds, the cli would most likely be used sporadically, negating the benefits of the cache.
+In the average use case, the performance was not good.

 ## Loading Just the Libraries You Need

-We want to restrict the loading of dependencies to the just those required by the sub-command we're running.
-More fundamentally, we want to gain a little more control over *when* we load our dependencies.
-At the very least, this can be achieved by putting our require call inside of a function.
+In order to cut the load time down, I decided to restrict the loading of dependencies to the just those required by the sub-command being executed.
+This comes down to shifting the scope and timing of the require call so that it gets called as part of the callback associated with a command rather than on the execution of the top level `index.js` entry-point file.
+While `commander` allows for independent git-style subcommands, I found that that design didn't fit my needs for two reasons:

+1) The subcommand files need to follow a specific naming and location convention.
+If the command is `cmd subcmd`, then there needs to be an executable file named `subcmd.js` in the directory where `cmd` is located.

+2) The subcommand module is `exec`'ed by Node and thus needs to take the form of a script, not a module.
+I needed my sub-command files to take the form as a module for testing purposes.

+I ended up writing a utility function like this:

-    function delayedRequire() {
+    function delayedRequire(depName) {

-        require('dependency-name');
+        return function() {
+            require(`./${ depName }`);
         }

-Woo!
-Problem solved.
-We can just pass something like this to commander's `.command` registration:
+    }

+That solves the lazy-loading issue.
+Now instead of registering the submodule command directly with commander (which requires the submodules and their dependencies to be imported first), I register the result of the `delayedRequire` function call, which produces a callback that requires the dependency:

     cli
         .command('stats')
         .description('gets stats')
-        .command(delayedRequire);
+        .command( delayedRequire('stats') );

+I've moved the scope and timing of the require call from the initial `index.js` execution to the execution of a command callback by `commander`.

-Well ... almost.
-Commander is going to pass the parsed arguments to the function registered by `.command`.
-So our `delayedRequire` function should do something with these arguments.
-Lets try that out.
+The final issue still left to resolve was to pass the arguments from commander to my command callback.
+Commander is going to pass the parsed arguments to the function registered by `.command`, which is `delayedRequire`'s inner function.
+That inner function should do something with these arguments.

-    function requireStats(...args) {

-        // require returns the sub-command function
-        // and we call the functions .apply method on the original arguments.

-        require('./commands/stats').apply(this, args);

-    }

-If you've never used the `.apply` method of a JavaScript function, it offers finer-grained control over how a function invocation.
-In this case, you first specify the context for the invocation and you second specify an array of arguments (supplied from `delayedRequire` function in this case).

-At this point, we might be tempted to start using our function, as it does the essential things we need: it requires the dependency only when we get around to calling it, it passes the cli-parsed arguments to the required module function.
-The `commander` object now has the right module and the correct arguments to run it as a callback.
-But it feels a little too boilerplate-y to register essentially the same function expression with the hardcoded dependency name in each `.command` call.

-We can wrap a function like `requireStats` in an outer function that takes the dependencyName that you'd pass to `require`.
-This way, you can pass it a single argument, like require, and be done.

-    function makeLoader(dependencyName) {
+    function delayedRequire(depName) {

         return function(...args) {
-            require(dependencyName).apply(this, args);
+            const entryPoint = require(`./commands/${ depName }`);
+            entryPoint(...args);
+        };

     }

-    }

-So that's the solution!
 Here's what I came up with (including a few additional variations):

     const cli = require('commander');